GoogleContainerTools/skaffold/docs/design_proposals/sync-improvements.md

 ```
 Also see #1766.

-Resolution: descoped, open separate issue
+Resolution: Descoped, open separate issue

 #### Migration plan
 An automatic schema upgrade shall be implemented.
-The former default behavior to flatten directories at the destination will be dropped.
+The former default behavior to flatten directories at the destination will no longer be supported.
 This is possible, because sync is still an alpha feature.
 Users who are using incompatible sync patterns will receive a warning during upgrade.